DanielOaks/howto/networking/secure-connections.md

 ## Authentication

-Both machines need to be sure of who they're talking to.
+One or both machines need to be sure of who they're talking to.
 For instance:

 ![Authenticated Session](img/secure-connections/authenticated.svg "Authenticated Session")